-These Pestiños pastries are citrus, wine and cinnamon.
+These Pestiños pastries are flavored with citrus, wine and cinnamon.
 If you are looking for something special to take to a cookie swap, this recipe will delight the party guests with their delicate texture.

 The holidays are a time for getting out your more “special recipes” to share with family and friends.
 Nothing shows love quite like a sweet treat that you put a bit of extra effort into.